 See Running the connection for details.

 Running the connection

 To run the connection, turn the connection on at the top of the page and save your changes.
 Use the settings in the Run history section of the Set up and run page.
 See Scheduling connections for details on running connections.

 Once you've set up and saved your connection, the icon at the top of the window reflects the status of the connection.

-Two arrows run between BlueConic to Kafka, signifying the direction of the data import and export.
-When the arrows are green, the connection is ready to be used.
+An arrow runs between BlueConic to Kafka, signifying the direction of the data import.
+When the arrow is green, the connection is ready to be used.

 Connections can be added to Objectives, allowing for privacy and consent management of the information that is being picked up.
 A connection will only process the profiles of visitors who have consented to at least one of the objectives that the connection is linked to.